jnozzi/cocoadev.com/SiteContent/General/HowToOpenAModalWindowAtLaunch.markdown

 4) normal multi-document app behavior opens an empty document.

-I've read the [[BookLearningCocoa]] already; now I need a little help with the above launch sequence
+I've read the General/BookLearningCocoa already; now I need a little help with the above launch sequence

 ----

-First, find yourself a better book. [[BookCocoaProgramming]] by Aaron Hillegass would be a good one.
+First, find yourself a better book.
+General/BookCocoaProgramming by Aaron Hillegass would be a good one.
 But here's some quick notes:

 Implement applicationDidFinishLaunching in the application delegate.
 Do your registration check there.
-To run a modal dialog, look at runModalForWindow in [[NSApplication]].
-For the menu stuff, dig into the [[NSMenu]] and [[NSMenuItem]] docs, particularly validateMenuItem.
+To run a modal dialog, look at runModalForWindow in General/NSApplication.
+For the menu stuff, dig into the General/NSMenu and General/NSMenuItem docs, particularly validateMenuItem.

 Hope this gets you started.
 But the Hillegass book will give you a much better understanding than any tips I could give here.